nlohmann/json/README.md

 value.
 That is, `json j = "{ \"happy\": true, \"pi\": 3.141 }"` would just store the string `"{ "happy": true, "pi": 3.141 }"` rather than parsing the actual object.

-The string literal should be brought into scope with with `using namespace nlohmann::literals;` (see [`json::parse()`](https://json.nlohmann.me/api/operator_literal_json/)).
+The string literal should be brought into scope with `using namespace nlohmann::literals;` (see [`json::parse()`](https://json.nlohmann.me/api/operator_literal_json/)).

 The above example can also be expressed explicitly using [`json::parse()`](https://json.nlohmann.me/api/basic_json/parse/):